meganveldhuis/money-minder-client/README.md

 - _Expenses Page_ : Table of all expense items.
 Filters at the top for year, month, category, etc.
 - _Income Page_ : Table of all income items.
 Filters at the top for year, month, category, etc.
 - _Budget Page_ : View and edit all budget items
-- _Record Information Page_ : after clicking on an expense or income line, this page will open up with more info and the option to edit the record
+- _Record Details Page_ : after clicking on an expense or income line, this page will open up with more info and the option to edit the record

+Future Implementations:

 - _Settings Page_: Page to put the ugly stuff: to download data to csv file, dark/light themes, editing or adding categories, etc.
+- _Goals_ : Add expense / budget goals and track progress

 ### Mockups